pbayer/DiscreteEventsCompanion.jl/docs/src/approach.md

 > All models are wrong.
 Some are useful.
 (George Box)

 There are different approaches in modeling *discrete event systems (DES)* for simulation.
-All are limiting in some way. `DiscreteEvents.jl` tries to provide you with a simple, yet versatile grammar for modeling.
+All are limiting in some way. `DiscreteEvents` tries to provide you with a simple, yet versatile grammar for modeling.
+Basically **events** here are Julia functions or expressions, which get executed at a given time.

+## Sampling

+The simplest mechanism for generating discrete events in time is to have a clock `clk` executing a function `fun` periodically at a given sample rate or after a given time interval.
+We can use this in various ways:

+- we can define sampling events with `periodic!(clk, fun, Δt)`
+- we can define repeating events with `event!(clk, fun, every, t)`
+- we can setup conditional events with `event!(clk, fun, cond)` where sampling is switched on implicitly and the condition `cond` is checked every time interval `Δt`.

+With sampling we can model periodic events but no stochastic event sequences of DES.
+Sampling is useful for DES if we have repeated or periodic events interacting with them or if we want to check for conditions or if we want to trace or visualize the system periodically.

 ## Event scheduling